 Georgian Court University

-Georgian Court University is a liberal arts university in Lakewood, New Jersey—close to Philadelphia and New York City.
-Programs (including Early Childhood Education, Elementary Education, Specific Subject Education, and English as a Second Language) allow students to double-major in Education and a primary area of teaching with an additional option to pursue a Teacher of Students with Disabilities endorsement.
+Georgian Court University is a liberal arts university in Lakewood, New Jersey—close to both Philadelphia and New York City.
+With programs in Early Childhood Education, Elementary Education, Specific Subject Education, and English as a Second Language, the University allows students to double-major in Education and a primary area of teaching, with an additional option to pursue a Teacher of Students with Disabilities endorsement.
 Georgian Court's degree and certification programs meet all necessary criteria to teach or counsel students or to lead school communities, with small class sizes and individualized mentoring that enable students to develop skills essential to succeed as an educator.

 Kean University is a public university designated as a Hispanic-Serving Institution in Union, New York—only 12 miles from New York City.
-Home to New Jersey’s first teacher’s college, aspiring teachers can major in Counselor, Early Childhood, Elementary, Fine Arts, Mathematics, Middle, Music, Secondary Education, and Theatre Arts as well as Educational Administration.
+Home to New Jersey’s first teacher’s college, Kean offers majors in Counselor, Early Childhood, Elementary, Fine Arts, Mathematics, Middle, Music, Secondary Education, and Theatre Arts as well as Educational Administration.
 Kean alumni have received the most prestigious honors in education, including the Milken National Educator Award, the Preserve America History Teacher of the Year, and the New Jersey State Teacher of the Year.

 Pace University is a private university with two campuses: one in the heart of New York City and one in Westchester County, New York.
-Undergraduate teaching students at Pace can major in Elementary Education or join their five-year combined Bachelor’s in Childhood or Adolescent Education/MSEd in Literacy or Special Education program; Secondary Education is also offered as a minor.
+Undergraduate Teaching students at Pace can major in Elementary Education or join the five-year combined Bachelor’s in Childhood or Adolescent Education/MSEd in Literacy or Special Education program; Secondary Education is also offered as a minor.
 Pace Westchester also offers Adolescent Education and Early Childhood & Childhood Education programs as well as a general Education minor.

 Saint Peter’s University

 Saint Peter’s University is a private university in Jersey City, New Jersey—only three miles from New York City.
-Saint Peter’s Caulfield School of Education prepares students to become teachers, administrators, and counselors with majors in Elementary Education, a minor in Secondary Education, and numerous options for certification and endorsements such as Middle School Teacher certification, Secondary Education subject area endorsements, and more.
+The Caulfield School of Education prepares students to become teachers, administrators, and counselors with majors in Elementary Education, a minor in Secondary Education, and numerous options for certification and endorsements such as Middle School Teacher Certification, Secondary Education subject area endorsements, and more.
 From innovative curriculum to mentoring by experienced faculty, students at Saint Peter's receive an education attuned to the needs of today’s teaching professions.

 St. Thomas Aquinas College

 St. Thomas Aquinas College is a private liberal arts college in Sparkill, New York—only 15 miles from New York City.
-The School of Education at St. Thomas Aquinas offers two undergraduate paths to careers working with children and adolescents—teaching certification programs and the BS in Educational Studies—as well as master’s and post-master’s programs in Autism, Special Education, and Literacy.
+The School of Education at St. Thomas Aquinas offers two undergraduate paths for students who aspire to work with children and adolescents—including teaching certification programs and the BS in Educational Studies—as well as master’s and post-master’s programs in Autism, Special Education, and Literacy.
 All candidates in the School of Education participate in field-based activities prior to student teaching, commonly known as field experience, with off-campus classroom activities in area and regional school districts offered as early as freshman year.

 Stevenson University is a small private university in Stevenson, Maryland—around 12 miles from Baltimore.
-Stevenson offers teaching degrees in Early Childhood Education, Elementary Education, and Middle School Education, plus frequent hands-on learning in a variety of school environments early and often.
+The University offers degrees in Early Childhood Education, Elementary Education, and Middle School Education as well as frequent hands-on learning experiences in a variety of school environments early and often.
 At Stevenson, students spend progressively more time in the classroom and acquire more experience in their chosen field as they advance through their major.

 Waynesburg University is a small liberal arts university in Waynesburg, Pennsylvania—approximately 60 miles from Pittsburgh.
-Students can specialize in Early Childhood Education, Middle Level Education, or Secondary Education with a focus on Social Studies, Science, Mathematics, or English.
+Students at Waynesburg can specialize in Early Childhood Education, Middle-Level Education, or Secondary Education with a focus on Social Studies, Science, Mathematics, or English.
 Offering a classic theories of learning foundation alongside modern pedagogical strategies, the faith-based University gives students the opportunity to start teaching in a classroom as early as freshman year.

-Interested in earning your Teaching degree in other parts of the country?
-Check out all our featured Education School Profiles to discover more options!
+Interested in earning your Teaching degree in another part of the country?
+Check out all our featured Education School Profiles to discover even more options!